Grid

 customCss

-Tip: Add background colors or gradients to visually group sections; add padding for separation from other content; use border‑radius for a modern card‑like appearance.
+Tip: Recommendations – backgrounds: Add background colors or gradients to visually group grid sections; spacing: Add padding to create visual separation from other content; borders: Use border‑radius for modern card‑like appearance.

 Best Practices